Best Rooftop Bars in London

 BUSSEY BUILDING ROOFTOP BAR

-Roof B, Bussey Building, 133 Rye Ln, London SE15 4ST
+Bussey Rooftop Bar, Roof B, 133 Rye Lane, London SE15 4ST

 Yes, Frank’s isn’t the only hip rooftop bar in Peckham, Bussey Building is the original and also home to Rooftop Film Club.
-With laid-back vibes, good food from Share A Slice, lots of booze and bloody great views, you could easily drink the night away here, but remember there’s a f**k load of stairs to get back down to earth… like seriously loads, but on the plus side you won’t have to worry about missing the gym!
+With laid-back vibes, good food from Share A Slice, lots of booze and bloody great views, you could easily drink the night away here, but remember there’s a load of stairs to get back down to earth… like seriously loads, but on the plus side you won’t have to worry about missing the gym!

 AVIARY